Skip to content

 This allows you to focus on one aspect at a time and ensure you give the necessary attention and effort to each project phase and deliverable.

-This method is based on the principle of prioritizing work and focusing on the most important tasks first.
+The ABC method is based on prioritizing work and focusing on the most important tasks first.

-• B stands for “less important” tasks, which can be delegated or postponed if necessary.
+• “B” stands for “less important” tasks, which can be delegated or postponed.
 These are usually routine activities that do not require immediate attention but still need to be done.

 By categorizing your tasks into A, B, and C groups, you can easily prioritize your workload and focus on what matters most.

-The Zen to Done Method is a time management technique that combines elements of David Allen’s Getting Things Done with Leo Babauta’s Zen Habits.
+The Zen to Done Method combines elements of David Allen’s Getting Things Done with Leo Babauta’s Zen Habits.

 Here’s how it works: